daphne-eu/daphne/doc/GettingStarted.md

 Please ensure that your development system meets the following requirements before trying to build DAPHNE.
 Note that the DAPHNE container images already ship with all these dependencies installed.
+There is a [convenience script](/install-ubuntu-packages.sh) to install all necessary dependencies to compile DAPHNE on Ubuntu distributions.
+However, in order to use optional features, such as CUDA or FPGA support, the respective requirements listed below still need to be installed separately.

 **(*)**
 You can view the version numbers as an orientation rather than a strict requirement.